anoophp777/spring-webflux-jaegar-log4j2/README.md

 This is further complicated when we want to use Webflux(Reactor or RxJava) in our application.
 Reactor or RxJava executes work in separate threads asynchronously.
 This makes it challenging to gather timing data needed to troubleshoot latency problems in microservice architectures.

 Sleuth is the Spring prescribed solution for distributed tracing.
 Sleuth also has the additional advantage of being compatible with Webflux AND Spring MVC.
 Spring Cloud Sleuth sets up useful log formatting for you that prints the trace ID and the span ID.

+OpenTracing is a recommended way, as it provides a API specification which will give us the freedom to move to any implementation of OpenTracing in the future.

 **Using Jaeger agent in our classpath will devoid us of the advantages of Sleuth(webflux support + automatic logging of trace data).**